26 July - 23 August 2015

 University of Birmingham

-If the number of participants justifies it (as happened in 2012) an additional course, Level-2.5 (Higher Intermediate), will be introduced for the more advanced applicants to Level-2, but this course is not offered as an option at the application stage.
+If the number of participants justifies it (as it did 2012-4) an additional course, Level-2.5 (Higher Intermediate), will be introduced for the more advanced applicants to Level-2, but this course is not offered as a confirmed option at the application stage.

-Level-3 (11–25 August, at the same time as Level-2)is an Advanced Reading course for those who successfully completed Level-2 in a previous year and have made further progress since, or those have acquired the necessary familiarity with Greek by other means.
+Level-3 (9-23 August, at the same time as Level-2) is an Advanced Reading course for those who successfully completed Level-2 in a previous year and have made considerable further progress since, or those have acquired the necessary familiarity with Greek by other means.

 If, after you have read the course descriptions (see the separate document), you are not sure whether Level-2 or Level-3 is appropriate for you, do not worry.
-Whichever you apply for you will be able to take the diagnostic translation test on the first day to determine which will be more appropriate.
-If Level-2.5 is also offered, allocation to that too will depend on the diagnostic test.
+Whichever you apply for, you will be able to take the diagnostic translation test on the first day to determine which will be more appropriate.
+If Level-2.5 is also offered, allocation to that course will also depend on the diagnostic test.